Bobber, Centerpin, Float

-The original Gary Loomis plug rod, designed to fish Hot Shots, Wiggle Warts and other deep-diving steelhead lures.
-Built with a really fast taper and a magnum-power butt, this rod works well for light-duty backbouncing as well.
-But the place it really shines is in cross-over duties on the hunt for stripers and small sturgeon.
-It casts lures of up to a couple ounces, no problem, and will handle up to 4 ounces in a trolling/mooching situation.
-The long rear grip and trigger reel seat give you total control.
+A more powerful version of the Gary Loomis plug rod, designed to fish Hot Shots, Wiggle Warts and other deep-diving steelhead lures.
+This particular rod was developed for big fish areas like Tillamook Bay in Oregon or the Kenai Peninsula in Alaska, where you need larger plugs and more lead to be effective.
+Its fast taper and magnum butt work well for backbouncing bait and it is a real workhorse for stripers and small sturgeon.
+Able to cast lures of up to a couple ounces and handle up to 5 ounces in a trolling/mooching situation, the rod’s long rear grip and trigger reel seat give you total control.

 The ultimate light-line steelhead drift rod.
 It has the perfect action to handle 6-pound line and a subtle power, much like a fly rod, that tires fish quickly.
 We originally designed this rod for the western technique known as boondogging, where the angler lets his boat drift the same speed as the river.
 This allows the bait to maintain a drag-free drift beside the boat.
 The technique requires a more forgiving rod, because the fish will drop the bait the minute it feels any resistance.
 Consequently, this rod is soft enough to let you “see” the strike before the fish has time to react.
 It works well for both winter and summer-run fish.
 This style of rod has become a favorite for those anglers that are side drifting.
 Other applications include still-fishing bait for big trout and casting small spinners and spoons from shore.